go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part VIII: Running a Full Secret Key Regev PIR Experiment

-Finally, we achieve a full PIR experiment, by building a query vector as in the previous experiment, but now encrypting it using the secret key s from the Regev encryption scheme.
+Finally, we achieve a full PIR experiment by building a query vector as in the previous experiment, but now encrypting it using the secret key `s` from the Regev encryption scheme.

 ```python
 def secret_key_regev_example():